waggle-sensor/waggle-docs/docs/tutorials/compute-at-edge.md

 ## Exploring existing edge applications

 One of the major goals of Sage is to provide the science community with a diverse set of edge applications to enable new kinds of research.
-These edge applications are maintained in the [Edge Code Repository](https://portal.sagecontinuum.org) and contain information and links to their source repos.
+These edge applications are maintained in the [Edge Code Repository](https://portal.sagecontinuum.org) where you can find more background information and links to their source repos.

 We encourage users to explore the [ECR](https://portal.sagecontinuum.org) to get familiar with existing applications as well a references if you develop your own edge applications.